CareSet/DURC/CodeSyntaxPostFix.md

 # Code Syntax Postfix Mappings

+Ending a column name that DURC processes with the following stub will cause a [CodeMirror](http://codemirror.net/) interface to be used to edit that columns data.

+You must choose which syntax to the editor should use by using one of the followihg specific postfix strings

 | Column Postfix | Invokes Sytax Mode  |
 | -------------- | ------------------- |
 |_apl_code | apl |